WuDok/kailasa-netflify/_posts/how-this-site-was-made/2020-01-03-how-this-site-was-made.md

 ---
-title: How this site was born 👶
+title: Quickly build a similar site 👶
-date: 2018-09-28 09:45:47 +07:00
+date: 2020-01-03
 modified: 2019-08-29 09:24:47 +07:00
 tags: [blog, netlify, jekyll, github]
 description: All the services are free, a source code this site placed on github repository and intergration with netlify service, another service that you can use is github page for hosting your own static site.
 ---

-The website was made using Jekyll the one of open source static sites generator, and using my own simple theme, I called [klisé](https://github.com/piharpi/klise).
+This website was made using Jekyll, an open source static site generator, and a simple theme called [klisé](https://github.com/piharpi/klise).

 <hr>

-All the services are free, source code the site was placed on my [github](https://github.com/piharpi/mahendrata.now.sh) repository and intergration with ~~[netlify](https://netlify.com)~~ service, another service that you can use is [github page](https://pages.github.com/) for hosting your own static site.
+The source code can be found at this [github](https://github.com/piharpi/mahendrata.now.sh) repository.
+Here is a link to [netlify](https://netlify.com) if you would like to host your own static site for free.

 <hr>

-#### Let's do this

-So, before we start create a site, you need some tools, you can self paced for how to installing each tools, on this guide i'm just want to show you how to install jekyll and deploying in netlify, but make sure you have each tools below.
+#### Create a site

+In order to create your own site you will need the tools below.

-#### Prerequisites
+#### Requirements

-Requirements before we doing magic show.

 - [Ruby](https://www.ruby-lang.org/en/downloads/) programming language
 - [Git](https://git-scm.com) (version control)